kdb82/byudev-react-eportfolio/README.md

   - node_modules
   - public
   - src
-  - .env         <-- create it here
+  - .env         <-- copy the base file and rename .env
   - env.example  <-- this is the base file
   - .gitignore
   - package-lock.json